sandeshthitte/E-Commerce-GithubActions/README.md

 # 🚀 Static Website Deployment using GitHub Actions

-## 🔧 Project Overview

-**Objective:**
-Design, deploy, and automate the deployment of a static e-commerce website using HTML, CSS, JavaScript, AWS S3, IAM, and GitHub Actions.
+## 📌 Introduction
+In today’s fast-paced development world, automation is key to rapid deployment and continuous delivery.
+This project demonstrates how to design, deploy, and set up an automated CI/CD pipeline for a static e-commerce website using **HTML**, **CSS**, and **JavaScript**, hosted on **AWS S3**, with deployments automated via **GitHub Actions**.

+By the end of this tutorial, you’ll have a live static website that automatically updates with every push to your GitHub repository.

+---

 **Technologies Used:**